nhooyr/neoman/README.md

 Neoman without any arguments will use `<cword>` as the page.

-By default if a neoman window is already open, it will be switched to, if you would like it to open in the current window, use the bang.
+By default neoman will attempt to switch to the currently open neoman window, if you want to force the current window, use the bang.
 Or set `g:neoman_current_window` in which case the behaviors are swapped.

 ## Mappings
 `<c-]>` or `K` to jump to a manpage under the cursor.